ari1021/central-dogma-demo/README.md

 You can draw a lot to access [http://127.0.0.1:8080/draw](http://127.0.0.1:8080/draw).

-Winning chance of the lot is the one defied at CentralDogma. i.e. If you use 'chance.json' above as it is, the winning chance is 50%.
+Winning chance of the lot is the one defied at CentralDogma, i.e., if you use 'chance.json' above as it is, the winning chance is 50%.

 The winning chance appears in log like this.